Install Docker Trusted RegistryEstimated reading time: 3 minutes

-In your browser, navigate to the Docker Universal Control Plane web UI, and navigate to the Applications screen.
+In your browser, navigate to the Docker Universal Control Plane web interface, and navigate to the Applications screen.
 DTR should be listed as an application.

-You can also access the DTR web UI, to make sure it is working.
+You can also access the DTR web interface, to make sure it is working.
 In your browser, navigate to the address where you installed DTR.

 Step 5.
 Configure DTR